-When conducting a survey of visitors to your tourism business, it is best to survey year-round to account for seasonal variation.
+When conducting a survey of visitors to your tourism business, it is best to survey year- round to account for seasonal variation.
 This also offers the opportunity to make comparisons.
 However, a year-round survey might not be practical, given budgetary or human resource constraints.
-A reasonable level of randomness can be achieved simply by selecting every "nth" visitor at varying times during the day on different days/weeks/months of the year (depending on the objectives).
-As much as possible, seasonal and weekly

-The Research Process for a Visitor Survey variations in visitation should be taken into account.
+A reasonable level of randomness can be achieved simply by selecting every "nth" visitor at varying times during the day on different days/ weeks/months of the year (depending on the objectives).
+As much as possible, seasonal and weekly variations in visitation should be taken into account.